nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The method `AddLeaveCommand#execute()` returns a `CommandResult` object, which stores information about the completion of the command.

-The diagram below details how the operation of adding an appointment works.
+The diagram below details how the operation of adding leave date(s) works.

 ![Add Leave Sequence Diagram](images/uml-diagrams/AddLeaveSequenceDiagram.png)